 Gusbi AM, Awan MA, Beesley WN.

-Faculty of Veterinary Medicine, Al-Fateh University of Medical Sciences, Tripoli, Libya.
+Department of Parasitology, Faculty of Veterinary Medicine, Al-Fateh University, Tripoli, Libya.

 Keywords: Echinococcosis in Libya.
-IV.
-Prevalence of hydatidosis (Echinococcus granulosus) in goats, cattle and camels.
+II.
+Prevalence of hydatidosis (Echinococcus granulosus) in sheep.